 Lenin Javier Ramirez Cando, Ph.D.

-A participation fee of USD 40 applies to each workshop.
-Please consult the available schedules and consider the early payment discount, applicable until May 4, 2025.
+Each workshop has a participation fee of 40 USD.
+Check the available places and consider the discount for early payment, valid until May 4, 2025.